How to Choose the Perfect Mouthpiece for Saxophone

 To put it simply, the sax mouthpiece is the piece that connects the reed (the thin strip of cane attached with a ligature) to the neck of the instrument.

 The position of the mouthpiece changes the flatness or sharpness of the saxophone by a simple push or pull on the cork of the neck on the horn.
+Push it in and the sound goes sharp, pull it out and the sound goes flat.

 It's made from hard rubber or metal and has either a small chamber, large chamber and various sized tip openings.